 As part of a community of young scholars all engaged in the serious fun of learning – and without the extraneous pressure of formal grades and credit – in Summer@Brown students immerse themselves in subjects they choose and experience the satisfying challenges of college-level academics.

-Outside of class, students participate in a rich program of events and activities.
-Days and nights on Brown’s lively summer campus are filled with workshops, activities and events that help you make friends and prepare for college life.
+Outside of class, students participate in a full program of events and activities.
+Days and nights on Brown’s summer campus are filled with workshops, activities and events that inform them, engage them, and entertain them, helping them make new friends from around the world, learn to live independently and responsibly, and so further preparing them for college life and learning.

 Multiple 1-4 Week Sessions

-A Brown Pre-College experience goes way beyond the classroom.
+A Summer@Brown experience goes way beyond the classroom.

-While classes meet for three hours each day and may require up to three additional hours for out-of-class assignments.
-Outside the classroom, students participate in popular social and academic activities across campus and in the residence halls – all provided free of charge, and available to all students, whether they are living on campus or are commuting.
+While classes meet for three hours each day and may require up to three additional hours for out-of-class assignment, outside the classroom, students participate in popular social and academic activities across campus and in the residence halls – all provided free of charge, and available to all students, whether they are living on campus or are commuting.

 Students live in Brown residence halls within walking distance of academic buildings and campus resources, and eat their meals in Brown’s dining halls.

-Residence halls are staffed with carefully selected and trained Residence Directors (RDs) and Residential Advisors (RAs), who live onsite and guide students to create a balanced academic and social life.
+Residence halls are staffed with carefully selected and trained Residence Directors (RDs) and Residential Assistants (RAs), who live onsite and guide students to create a balanced academic and social life.